maheshsenni/maheshsenni.github.io/content/posts/setting-up-a-raspberry-pi-without-keyboard-and-mouse.md

 13. Once you know the Pi’s IP address, SSH into it as `pi` user with the default password `raspberry`.
 It is best to change to change the default password once you login for security.

 If you have come this far, you should be able to make changes to your Raspberry Pi using SSH.
 Have a ☕️ and enjoy your Pi.

+> This post was originally [published in Medium](https://medium.com/@maheshsenni/setting-up-a-raspberry-pi-without-keyboard-and-mouse-headless-9359e0926807) on Feb 10, 2018

 ### References